ted-tanner/entries-backend/Readme.md

 ### Minimum Viable Product

+* Rather than synchronizing with a sha1_hash, do a version instead that is just a random int64
 * Update readme documentation
   - Add a section for the job scheduler
   - Create a deployment checklist!